North-West-Wind/islandr.io/README.md

 Install [Node.js](https://nodejs.org) before hand.

 ### Instructions
-1. Clone this repository by either running the command `git clone --recurse-submodules -j8 https://github.com/North-West-Wind/opensurviv-server.git` or downloading as ZIP and extracting it.
+1. Clone this repository by either running the command `git clone https://github.com/North-West-Wind/opensurviv.git` or downloading as ZIP and extracting it.
 2. Open your terminal and `cd` into the directory it is cloned.
-3. Run `npm install` and `npm test`.
+3. Run `npm run deep-install`.
+4. Run `npm run gameserv` to launch the server at port 8080.
+Run `npm run webserv` to launch the client at port 8000.

 Note: Once the project is finished, it will be published in `npm`.
 Instructions will be different after that.